Alasdair Morgan: Political career

 Morgan joined the Scottish National Party in 1974.
-He served as SNP National Treasurer from 1983–90, when he was elected Senior Vice Convener (depute leader) at the same election that saw Alex Salmond first elected as Leader of the Scottish National Party.
-Morgan was defeated by Jim Sillars in the depute leadership election the following year, but served as National Secretary from 1992–97.
+He served as SNP National Treasurer from 1983 to 1990, when he was elected Senior Vice Convener (depute leader) at the same election that saw Alex Salmond first elected as Leader of the Scottish National Party.
+Morgan was defeated by Jim Sillars in the depute leadership election the following year, but served as National Secretary from 1992 to 1997.
 During that same year, he was elected as one of the SNP's vice presidents; an office he held until these positions were abolished as part of the party's constitutional reforms in 2004.

 He was the SNP candidate for the Tayside North constituency in 1983, Dundee West in 1987 and Dumfries in 1992.

-Morgan was elected as the Member of Parliament for Galloway and Upper Nithsdale at the 1997 general election and served as a member of the Trade and Industry Select Committee and as leader of the SNP parliamentary group in the House of Commons from 1999–2001.
+Morgan was elected as the Member of Parliament for Galloway and Upper Nithsdale at the 1997 general election and served as a member of the Trade and Industry Select Committee and as leader of the SNP parliamentary group in the House of Commons from 1999 to 2001.
 Morgan stepped down at the 2001 general election.

 He was elected as the Member of the Scottish Parliament (MSP) for Galloway and Upper Nithsdale in 1999, with a majority of 3,201 votes.
-He served as convener of the Justice and Home Affairs Committee from 2000–01.
+He served as convener of the Justice and Home Affairs Committee from 2000 to 2001.
 At the 2003 Scottish Parliamentary election, he narrowly lost his constituency seat to Alex Fergusson of the Scottish Conservative Party by just 99 votes.
 However, he was elected as a List MSP for the South of Scotland region.
 In 2007, he was re-elected by the regional list.

-Morgan served as convener of the Enterprise and Culture Committee from 2003–04, convener of the SNP parliamentary group from 2003–05, and as SNP chief whip from 2005–07.
-Morgan was a Deputy Presiding Officer of the Scottish Parliament from 2007–11.
+Morgan served as convener of the Enterprise and Culture Committee from 2003 to 2004, convener of the SNP parliamentary group from 2003 to 2005, and as SNP chief whip from 2005 to 2007.
+Morgan was a Deputy Presiding Officer of the Scottish Parliament from 2007 to 2011.
 He retired as an MSP at the 2011 Scottish Parliamentary election.
 In May 2014, he was appointed as an Electoral Commissioner and served until Sep 2022.